 Both types of accounts are a great way to set aside money tax-free for health care expenses.
-HSAs allow you to save $3,550 per year for an individual while FSA accounts are capped at $2,750 per year.
+Beginning in 2022, HSAs allow you to save $3,650 per year for an individual (up from $3,600 in 2021) while FSA accounts are capped at $2,750 per year (unchanged from 2021).

 Frequently Asked Questions

 Do Aetna and Cigna Offer Affordable Health Insurance Plans?